Curtis Culwell Center attack: Reactions

+ISIL supporters expressed their support for the attack online with postings on ISIL-affiliated websites.
 On June 2, 2015, Boston police killed a Roslindale man armed with a military-style knife after the man charged at the officers.
 The man had planned to assassinate Geller because of the contest, but became impatient and decided to target local police instead.
+Islamist Anjem Choudary endorsed death threats against Geller while he debated her on Hannity.
+Bosch Fawstin, the winner of the cartoon contest, has also received numerous death threats.